AriFordsham/GHCWiki/dependent-haskell/phase1.md

 There are, of course, wrinkles:

 - We wish to avoid ever comparing coercions.
 So, I removed `eqCoercion` and replaced it with a check looking at a coercion's type.
 After all, if two proofs prove the same thing, they should be interchangeable.
 This change includes a vast simplification to `CoercionMap` in TrieMap.

+**SLPJ** good idea!
+But it should still be called `eqCoercion` shouldn't it?
+It just has a better implementation.

 - There is a bizarre wrinkle around unification.
 We want unification to succeed whenever a unifying substitution exists.
 Take this example: